 Whey vs Plant: Which Protein Is Right For You?

-Whey is made from processed cow’s milk in order to isolate and extract the protein content.
-Because it is a by-product of dairy production, some whey proteins can be highly acidic and, if not isolated to purity, cause digestion problems for the nearly 65 percent of people who have some trouble digesting lactose, according to the National Institute of Health.
-If you have trouble digesting lactose, look for a lactose-free label if you choose to use a whey protein isolate.
+Whey protein is isolated and extracted from cow’s milk.
+And because whey is a dairy byproduct, some whey proteins can be highly acidic.
+If not isolated to purity, they can cause digestion problems for the nearly 65 percent of people who have some trouble digesting lactose.
+If you have trouble digesting lactose, look for a whey protein isolate that is lactose-free.

-Most importantly, you should listen to your body.
-Everyone responds differently to what we put in into our bodies, so you should always steer clear of anything that leads to discomfort.
-The purpose of protein is to fuel your body, build muscle, and enhance recovery — this process should make you feel better, not worse.
+We all respond differently to what we put in into our bodies.
+If something you eat makes you feel discomfort, avoid it.
+The purpose of protein is to fuel your body, build muscle, and enhance recovery — and this process should make you feel better, not worse.

 Find your Fuel